nanoporetech/pod5-file-format/docs/docs/api.rst

-However, if one first creates a :class:`~pod5_format.pod5_types.Read` object and calls the :py:meth:`~pod5_format.writer.Writer.add_read_object` method the `Writer` will automatically manage the dictrionary array indices.
+However, if one first creates a :class:`~pod5_format.pod5_types.Read` object and calls the :py:meth:`~pod5_format.writer.Writer.add_read_object` method the `Writer` will automatically manage the dictionary array indices.

 Adding Reads Example
 ---------------------